 What does "Early Help" mean?
 Quite simply, it means working with parents to give you the support you need, or to help you find the support you need, with any issues affecting your family, as soon as you need the support.
 By providing Early Help, we would aim to help you avoid problems escalating.

-Our school Family Worker Mrs Helen Hart can help you with a wide range of issues affecting children and families.
+Our school Children's Welfare Officer Mrs Helen Hart can help you with a wide range of issues affecting children and families.
 Click here to read her webpage.

 Do you know what your child is up to online?
 Or who they are talking to?
 Click here to read more about how to keep your child safe online.

 The Child Exploitation Online and Protection website is another valuable source of information and support.

 Rochdale Borough Safeguarding Children's Partnership The role of this organisation is to make sure agencies work together to ensure children in Rochdale are as safe as they can be and its website provides up to date information for professionals, children and their families.